share

 Lovers of art will have a hard time choosing where to go among the many spectacular art museums.
 The National Gallery gives visitors a chance to see the works of Botticelli, Raphael, Michelangelo, Monet and Van Gogh up close, which is a completely different experience than looking at the print in your living room.

 Other museums that shouldn’t be missed are the Tate Britain and the Tate Modern which showcase British art and international modern and contemporary art, respectively.
 The Victoria and Albert Museum has a something for everyone with 3,000 years worth of artifacts ranging from ceramics, to fashion to metalwork.
-If science and history is your thing you’ll love the Natural History Museum with its dinosaur skeletons, the British Museum and the Imperial War museum.
+If science and history is your thing you’ll love the Natural History Museum with its dinosaur skeletons, the British Museum and the Imperial War Museum.

 It doesn’t get much quainter and cozier than a British pub and when you’re looking for a place to dry off and warm up, there is no better place to go.
 You’ll be hard pressed to find what people think of as a “traditional British pub” because every pub is different with varying atmospheres, clientele, food and drink.
 Pubs are plentiful though and there is always at least one nearby.